Minority government: Singapore

 In the Legislative Assembly elections held on 2nd April 1955, the LF emerged as the single largest party with 10 seats of the 25 seats.
-David Marshall formed a minority government with the support of UMNO, MCA, and the Malay Union.
+David Marshall formed a minority government with the support of UMNO and MCA.
 Marshall's successor Lim Yew Hock led this minority government till its electoral defeat in 1959.

 In the elections held on 30th May 1959, the PAP led by Lee Kuan Yew won in a landslide.
 They secured 43 of the 51 available seats and trounced the incumbent SPA government of Lim Yew Hock.
 However, this majority was short-lived.
 In July 1960, then Minister for National Development Ong Eng Guan resigned as Minister and from the ruling PAP, along with two other members.
 This brought PAP's strength to 40.
 In July 1961, 14 left-wing members of the PAP were expelled for failing to vote for the PAP in a motion of confidence brought by Prime Minister Lee Kuan Yew.
 This led to PAP's tally in the Assembly to fall to 26 - a one-seat majority.
 This one-seat majority was lost in July 1962 with one defection to the newly formed Barisan Sosialis.
-On 16th August 1962, the PAP regained this one-seat majority with a defection from Ong Eng Guan's new created UPP.
+On 16 August 1962, the PAP regained this one-seat majority with a defection from Ong Eng Guan's new created UPP.
 This did not last long and five days later, PAP lost its majority when then Minister for Labour Ahmad Ibrahim died suddenly.
 From then until the 1963 election, the PAP governed in the minority with 25 of the 51 seats.

 With the PAP winning the 1963 elections with more than a two-thirds majority, and subsequently dominating parliament with the resultant by-elections and general elections, 1963 would mark the last time Singapore witnessed a minority government.

 Slovakia

-Dzurinda's Second Cabinet (2002-2006) mas a majority government of SDKÚ, KDH, ANO and SMK.
+Dzurinda's Second Cabinet (2002-2006) was a majority government of SDKÚ, KDH, ANO and SMK.
 ANO left the cabinet in 2005 while KDH left in 2006.
 As a result the cabinet continued as a minority cabinet for several months.

 Cabinet of Eduard Heger (2021-2023) composed of Ordinary People and Independent Personalities (OĽaNO), We Are Family, Freedom and Solidarity (SaS), and For the People lost its majority in September 2022 when SaS left the government.
 The cabinet lost a no-confidence vote on 15 December 2022 and ruled until it was succeeded by a caretaker government composed of non-party experts led by Ľudovít Ódor on 15 May 2023.